alexalpz/learning-node/README.md

 ###### *Ive finished this course and am currently breaking and researching blocks of code from the website to practice and have a better understanding of node - Alexa.*

+## Databases for Node.js Developers
+- Small intro on relational databases and non-relational databases
+-

 ### References
 #### Learning npm the Node Package Manager